 Njacko has worked with several well-respected artists including Jane Bunnett, Ken Whiteley, George Koller, Paul Neufeld, Anne Lederman and Colin Doroschuk, and has been a guest artist on more than 15 albums.
 He has appeared at major festivals including the Hillside Festival (Guelph, ON), Sunfest (London, ON), the Montréal Jazz Festival (Montréal, QC), the Louisiana Folk Festival (Lafayette, LA) and the Houston International Jazz Festival (Houston, TX).
 In addition, he has worked on music for films including To Walk with Lions, Born Free, and Spirit in the Tree.

-To date, Njacko has independently released eleven full length albums, three drumming instruction CDs, a drumming instruction DVD, and a DVD with nine music videos.
+To date, Njacko has independently released twelve full length albums, one children's album, three drumming instruction CDs, a drumming instruction DVD, and a DVD with nine music videos.
 Njacko won the first prize in the 17th Annual Billboard World Song Contest for his song Afrique Réveille Toi.
 He also was recognized for his song Mama Oh with honourable mentions from both the 2006 International Songwriting Competition (world music category) and the 15th Annual Billboard World Song Contest.

 Meet Njacko Backo